nning/protonutils/README.md

 # protonutils

-protonutils is a CLI tool that provides different utilities to make using the Proton compatibility tool more easy.
-Currently, it lists games by configured Proton version (which can be useful to clean up old runtimes) and it updates [Proton-GE][0].
+protonutils is a CLI tool that provides different utilities to make using the [Proton][0] compatibility tool more easy.
+It has the following features:

+* List games by configured Proton version
+* Download latest [Proton-GE][1] release
+* Download older Proton-GE releases
+* Clean-up unused runtimes automatically
+* Search for app ID by name (works for games that are installed or have been installed)

 ## Download Binary